MoWenbo19/Coronavirus-Raman/README.md

 # Coronavirus-Raman
-This database include the code and the data that support the findings of ***Rapid classification of coronaviruses by Raman spectroscopy based on deep learning***.
+This database include the code and the data that support the findings of ***Rapid classification of coronavirus spike proteins by Raman spectroscopy based on deep learning***.

 Author: Wenbo Mo
 E-mail: mwb19@mails.tsinghua.edu.cn